auna007/2D_Encryption_protocol/README.md

 ```bash
 sudo python3 mini_auth.py
 ```
-You will be prompted for a username and password.
+You will be prompted for a username, password and totp.
 The script will authenticate the user before setting up the Mininet topology.